-With approximately 160 days of rain per year in France, it is going to be hard to avoid riding under it…
+With approximately between 40 and 180 days of rain per year in France (depending on the area), it is going to be hard to avoid riding under it…

 Unless you live in a cave like an hermit, rain is always going to be something to plan ahead of during your daily travels.